ictunion/main-system-public/orca/latex/README.md

 xelatex registration.tex
 ```

-You also need to have opetype IBM/Plex fonts in your system.
+You also need to have opentype IBM/Plex fonts in your system.
 You can download them on [Github](https://github.com/IBM/plex/releases/latest)